Lowest Mortgage Rate in Canada. Starting from 1.99%

 – Mathew, Alberta, 2025

-The switch process is one-time noise to deal with, and when complete, you'll continue saving for the rest of your term — or use your more flexible mortgage options to get ahead on your mortgage goals.
+If switching is your best mortgage option, the process is like covering your ears for a one-time noise.
+When it's (hopefully quickly) over, you'll continue saving for the rest of your term, or use your more flexible mortgage options to get ahead on your mortgage goals.

 What mortgage features might you be missing?